craigprotzel/agile-web/11_Review_Workshop/Github_Pages/README.md

 	git commit -m "First commit"
 	```
 	* At anytime it is helpful to execute `git status` or `git status -s` for a "short" version of what the state of the git repository is.
-	* If you are unsure of what is going to be added to the git repository when you run `git add -A`, you can always type `git add -n .` to do a test run of what will occur.
+	* If you are unsure of what is going to be added to the git repository when you run `git add -A`, you can always type `git add -A -n .` to do a test run of what will occur.
 	* If you are only interested in adding a specific file to the repository you can type `git add file-name` to add only a specific file

 ### Step 4: Create A Github Repository
 * You will need an account on [Github](https://github.com/)
 * Follow the ['Create A New Repository on Github'](https://help.github.com/articles/create-a-repo) steps provided by Github's Help pages.
 Note, **DO NOT MAKE A README.md** file when making a new repository.
 We can do this ourselves at a later time.
 * Once you create a repository, you want to follow the second set of instructions that says **'...or push an existing repository from the command line'**.
-And enter the provided commands
+And enter the provided commands into the command line.

 	```
 	git remote add origin git@github.com:your-user-name-goes-here/your-reposotry-name-goes-here.git